smelc/tn-fp-haskell-course/slides/course-02.md

 ⚠️  The `[]` notation is used both in expressions, such as `[0, 1]` and in types, such as `[Int]` (list of `Int`s). ⚠️

+???

+- What's nice about having a finite set of constructors?
+  - Pattern matching!
+Being exhaustive in data handling.

 --